bszafranski/cram/docs/create-network.rst

 .. image:: /images/complex-network.png
    :align: center
-   :scale: 80%
+   :scale: 60%

 The modeling tool supports reservoirs, instream flows, decrees, and return flows which can greatly increase the complexity of models.
 CRAM's operation steps allow modeling of the most complex exchanges and water rights.
 Please read the additional information about these features to be aware of "gotchas" that you may encounter when using the CRAM modeling tool.

-The blue note boxes provide tips that may be helful in avoiding modeling errors such as creating infeasible solutions.
+.. note:: The blue note boxes provide tips that may be helpful in avoiding modeling errors such as creating infeasible solutions.

 Adding a Node
 ^^^^^^^^^^^^^

 Nodes are the basic building block of a CRAM network.
 Nodes are used to connect other network arc types (e.g., links, inflows, demands) and help determine the potential paths for flow in the model.
 There are two kinds of nodes in a model.

 1. General nodes are nodes that have a single instance and physical location in the model.
 These are the types of nodes added to the model by the user.
-General nodes can be idetified by a circle with a number inside of it.
+General nodes can be identified by a circle with a number inside of it.
 2. Special case nodes are related to mass balance.
 In each CRAM model there is one mass-balance node, but in the network diagrams (see The Network Schematic) it is represented in multiple locations.
 However, they all represent the same node in the model.
-For instance an inflow arc is attached from a mass balance node, while a demand arc is attached going-to a mass balance node.
-Mass balance nodes in the network schematic an be identified by the MB prefix before the node number.
+For instance, an inflow arc is attached from a mass balance node, while a demand arc is attached going-to a mass balance node.
+Mass balance nodes in the network schematic can be identified by the MB prefix before the node number.
 The MB node number is irrelevant, and simply used for book keeping.
 These are automatically added to a model network as needed by CRAM.

 All nodes in the network maintain mass balance during every step of the solution.